chromium/chromium/docs/ios/build_instructions.md

 (this is the location the setting is in Xcode 9.2; it may be different in other version of the tool).

+### Remote debugging with DevTools (on Blink for iOS)

+Developers are able to remotely use DevTools in a host machine (e.g. Mac) and inspect `content_shell` for development.

+On the simulator, one just needs to pass the `--remote-debugging-port=9222` argument for `content_shell` and in the host machine access it via `chrome://inspect`.
+It is possible to change the default port listening (9222) and configure another one via the  "Configure…" button and then "Target discovery settings" dialog.

+To use DevTools in the remote device it is necessary to also pass the remote debugging address argument to `content-shell` so any address could bind for
+debugging: ` --remote-debugging-address=0.0.0.0 --remote-debugging-port=9222`.
+Then in the host machine one needs to configure the IP address of the device in the "Target discovery settings" dialog e.g. `192.168.0.102:9222`.

 ## Update your checkout

 To update an existing checkout, you can run